nus-cs2103-AY2324S1/ip/docs/README.md

 ```

 ### `findmatch` - Searches for tasks whose `<task_name>` contains the keyword with matching case
+Finds and shows the list of task with descriptions that contains the keyword with matching case.

 > **Note**: `findmatch` **IS** case-sensitive